-Being stuck in quarantine means we’re stuck inside way more than we’d like to be... which means we also aren’t moving our bodies as much as we’d like to (or should be), either!
-Whether you’re feeling anxious or restless, social-distancing-friendly exercise is a great way to release those pent up feelings and energy in a healthy manner... take it from Jenna!
+With the shift to remote-first life, we aren’t always moving our bodies as much as we’d like to (or should be), either!
+Whether you’re feeling anxious or restless, exercise is a great way to release those pent up feelings and energy in a healthy manner... take it from Nikki!

-“I tend to feel restless easily, so putting in balled up energy and stress into something productive like exercising and meditation helps a lot!
-For days I need to tone it down a notch, I stick with yoga or a local hike to get some fresh air.
+“I tend to feel restless easily, so putting my energy and stress into something productive like exercising and meditation helps a lot!
+For days I need to tone it down a notch, I stick with yoga or a walk to get some fresh air.
 On the days I have pent up energy and frustration, I take on a virtual pilates class from home—it’s a great way to relieve stress, take care of my body, and I always feel better afterwards!
 I try to always carve out a few minutes to meditate after any physical activity to maintain a good mindset and find some inner peace to tackle the rest of my day.”

 “Cooking and baking have always been hobbies for me, but I’ve really dialed it up over the past year.
 All of the thoughts and stresses bouncing around in my head just clear out!
 I have family close by to share and prepare meals for too, and I’ve also mailed out some sweet care packages!”

-“One of the biggest sources of my day-to-day stress is the feeling of constantly needing to be doing something productive, even after my work day or classes have ended... it can definitely lead to burnout over time.
-I decided to try out a new hobby that didn’t require intense focus or concentration at the end of the day.
-I decided to take on embroidery (minimal cleanup, mess and stress) and painting—it keeps my hands busy while letting me spend some much needed time with myself and my thoughts... plus you end up with some really neat gifts or decor!”
+“One of the biggest sources of my day-to-day stress is the feeling of constantly needing to be doing something productive, even after my work day has ended... it can definitely lead to burnout.
+I decided to try out a new hobby that didn’t require intense focus or concentration at the end of the day... so I took on macramé!
+It keeps my hands busy while letting me spend some much needed time with myself and my thoughts... plus you end up with some really neat gifts or decor!”

 Want more self-care tips?
 Here are some great ways to unplug and unwind during stressful times!